 Is A VIP Tour Worth It?

 When you consider the benefits of a VIP Tour, it’s hard to say that they aren’t worth it.
-With the savings of purchasing multi-day tickets for up to 10 people, those numbers add up quickly.
-You can knock out all the rides your group wants to do in a day or knock out a whole park or two of every ride, and that in turn saves you more park tickets another day.
-Plus the added benefit of the more stress-free time you have waiting in FastPass+ lines instead of the normal lines, it makes for a great way to spend time in the parks with friends and family.
+You can knock out all the rides your group wants to do in a day or knock out a whole park or two of every ride, and that in turn saves you money in park tickets another day.
+Plus the added benefit of the more stress-free time you have waiting in Lightning Lane lines instead of the normal lines, it makes for a great way to spend time in the parks with friends and family.
 If you ever have the opportunity to take a VIP tour, we highly recommend doing so.
 It’s a unique and fun experience that makes the Disney parks easier to maneuver and more manageable, especially in really busy seasons.